tetiana12345678/elixir-school/lessons/basics/control-structures.md

 ## `with`

-The special form `with` is useful when you might us a nested `case` statement or situations that cannot cleanly be piped together.
+The special form `with` is useful when you might use a nested `case` statement or situations that cannot cleanly be piped together.
 We'll start with a simple example of `with` and then look at something more significant:

 ```elixir
 iex> user = %{first: "Sean", last: "Callan"}